 Ivan Kaufman, the Company's chief executive officer and the controlling owner of Arbor Commercial Mortgage, the Company's external manager, currently beneficially owns approximately 23% of our common stock.
 The Company's management agreement with Arbor Commercial Mortgage provides that Arbor Commercial Mortgage would be entitled to be paid a certain annual incentive fee, payable in quarterly installments, upon the achievement of a certain annual performance hurdle.
 The management agreement also provides that at least 25% of each such quarterly installment is payable in the form of shares of the Company's common stock to the extent that it would not adversely affect the Company's qualification as a REIT.
-The ability of other stockholders to beneficially or constructively own up to 7.0% of the Company's common stock pursuant to the charter's current stock ownership limitation, along with the waiver granted to Mr. Kojaian, one of our directors, which permits him to beneficially own up to 8.3% of our common stock, constrain the ability of Mr. Kaufman and Arbor Commercial Mortgage to maintain their current levels of ownership of our stock by Mr. Kaufman and Arbor Commercial Mortgage serves to align their interests with those of the Company's other stockholders, and is therefore generally in the Company's best interests.
+The ability of other stockholders to beneficially or constructively own up to 7.0% of the Company's common stock pursuant to the charter's current stock ownership limitation, along with the waiver granted to Mr. Kojaian, one of our directors, which permits him to beneficially own up to 8.3% of our outstanding common stock, constrain the ability of Mr. Kaufman and Arbor Commercial Mortgage to maintain their current levels of ownership of our common stock, without jeopardizing the Company's REIT qualification.
+The Company believes that direct or beneficial ownership of our stock by Mr. Kaufman and Arbor Commercial Mortgage serves to align their interests with those of the Company's other stockholders, and is therefore generally in the Company's best interests.

-In order to preserve the ability of Mr. Kaufman and Arbor Commercial Mortgage to maintain their current levels of ownership of the Company's outstanding common stock, the Company's stockholders are being asked to consider an amendment to the Company's charter that would reduce from 7.0% to 5.0% both (i) the aggregate stock ownership limit of the aggregate value of the outstanding shares of the Company's stock, and (ii) the common stock ownership limit of the aggregate value of the outstanding shares of the Company's common stock.
-These proposed 5.0% aggregate and common stock ownership limits would apply to each of the Company's stockholders, except for (i) Ivan Kaufman, Arbor Commercial Mortgage and Mr. Kojaian, each which have previously been granted waivers from the Company's general aggregate and common stock ownership limits, and (ii) as further described below, any other stockholder that the Company's Board of Directors may, in its sole discretion, grant an "excepted holder limit", thus allowing it to hold a greater percentage of our common stock than would otherwise be permissible under the proposed 5.0% aggregate and common stock ownership limits.
-Therefore, the reduced aggregate and common stock ownership limits may limit the ability of our current stockholders, other than Messrs.
+In order to preserve the ability of Mr. Kaufman and Arbor Commercial Mortgage to maintain their current levels of ownership of the Company's outstanding common stock, the Company's stockholders are being asked to consider an amendment to the Company's charter that would reduce from 7.0% to 5.0% both (i) the aggregate stock ownership limit of the aggregate value of the outstanding shares of the Company's stock, and (ii) the common stock ownership limit of the number or value, whichever is more restrictive, of the outstanding shares of the Company's common stock.
+These proposed 5.0% aggregate and common stock ownership limits would apply to each of the Company's stockholders, except for (i) Ivan Kaufman, Arbor Commercial Mortgage and Mr. Kojaian, each which have previously been granted waivers from the Company's general aggregate and common stock ownership limit", thus allowing it to hold a greater percentage of our common stock than would otherwise be permissible under the proposed 5.0% aggregate and common stock than would otherwise be permissible under the proposed 5.0% aggregate and common stock than would otherwise be permissible under the proposed 5.0% aggregate and common stock than would otherwise be permissible under the proposed 5.0% aggregate and common stock holders, other than Messrs.
 Kaufman and Kojaian and Arbor Commercial Mortgage, to acquire additional shares of our common stock.